goFrendiAsgard/zaruba/docs/tasks/zrbRunInKubePod.md

 Description:

-    Run command in a docker container.
+    Run command in a kubernetes pod.
     Common configs:
+      podLabel       : Label of the pod.
-      containerName  : Name of the container.
+      podName        : Name of the pod.
-      containerShell : Shell to run script, default to sh. containerUser  : Container's user to run the command. remoteCommand  : Command to be executed.
+      podShell       : Shell to run script, default to sh. remoteCommand  : Command to be executed.
       script         : Script to be executed (Can be multi line).